The Ancient World...

 AN425.
 These silver earrings feature two different bronze coins.
 One coin is of Constantius II and the other is of Valens.
 From the top of the earwire to the bottoms of the coins the earrings measure 1 1/2 inches tall. $128.US.

-ancient coin ring AN446.
-This size 11 ring has a bronze coin of Valens.
-(Flavius Julius Valens) (364-378AD) Valens is credited with the commission of a short history of the Roman State.
-This work, produced by Valens' secretary Eutropius, and known with the name Breviarium ab Urbe condita, tells the story of Rome from its founding.
-According to some historians, Valens was motivated by the necessity of learning Roman history so that he, the royal family and their appointees might better mix with the Roman Senatorial class.
+ancient Roman ring AN446.
+This ring features a coin of Valens - Flavius Julius Valens (364-378AD).
+Valens is credited with the commission of a short history of the Roman State called Breviarium ab Urbe condita.
+It tells the story of Rome from its founding.
+He was motivated by the necessity of learning Roman history, that he, the royal family and their appointees might better mix with the Roman Senatorial class.
 Valens was sometimes known as the Last True Roman Emperor.
-His successor was Theodosius I. $98.US. (sold)
+His successor was Theodosius I. Size 11.5. $145.US.

 ancient coin ring AN447.
 This size 10 ring has an interesting bronze coin sit into it.
 This is a coin commemorating Romulus and Remus the traditional founders of Rome.
 They appear in Roman mythology as the twin sons of the priestess Rhea Silvia with the god of war - Mars.
 Romulus slew Remus ove a dispute about which one of the two brothers had the support of the local deities to rule the new city and give it his name.
 The name they gave the city was Rome.
 The twins suckling from the wolf are generally on coins from the Constantine era, circa 306-324AD as a commemorative issue representing the founders of Rome. $160.US.